neuml/kernelpipes/README.md

 # Kaggle Kernel Pipelines
 kernelpipes is a Python 3.x project that supports running a series of Kaggle kernels through the Kaggle API.

-### Installation
+## Installation
+The easiest way to install is via pip and PyPI

+    pip install kernelpipes

-kernelpipes can be directly installed from GitHub using pip.
-A Python Virtual Environment is recommended.
+You can also install kernelpipes directly from GitHub.
+Using a Python Virtual Environment is recommended.

     pip install git+https://github.com/neuml/kernelpipes